LeCoupa/vuedarkmode/README.md

 Vue.use(VueDarkMode);
 ```

 Add this new plugin to `nuxt.config.js`.
-Don't forget to set ssr to false as VueDarkMode only works in the browser for the time being.
+Don't forget to set ssr to false as Vue Dark Mode only works in the browser for the time being.

 ```js
 {